Every Drop Matters

-This year marks the fourth year of our partnerships with Water Technology Farm research program.
+This year marks the fifth year of our partnerships with Water Technology Farm research program.
 This project, which started with three farms in 2016, has grown to include 15 farms spread across 14 different counties across Kansas researching both water quantity and quality issues.
 In 2019 we sponsored 7 of the 15 farms, helping obtain new equipment to test and then show at field days and other events throughout the year.

 The Kansas Corn Commission funds many different research projects each fiscal year, but what makes this research so unique is the cooperation between public donors, private donors and especially the producers that donate their land, time and resources to help other producers gain more knowledge about the technologies available to increase irrigation efficiencies.
 Each corn field that we invest in for this project is later cut at harvest, sold to a first purchaser and then one cent per bushel comes back to the checkoff to help us fund research again for the next year.
 How many research projects can you say actually give money back to a sponsor each year?

 Circle C Farms Scott Countyclose

 Location: 8 miles west of Healy, KS, off Highway 4 at the intersection with N Taos Rd.

 Technology Used: soil moisture probes, various nozzle applications, soil mapping, aerial imagery, KSRE evaluation

 Hatcher Land & Cattle Farm Seward County